onomondo/onomondo-ipa/README.md

 ﻿# onomondo-ipa
-onomondo-ipa is a C based IPAd (IoT Profile Assistant in the IoT Device, see also SGP.31) implementation.
+onomondo-ipa is a C based IoT Profile Assistant in the IoT Device (IPAd, see also SGP.31) implementation.
 The IPAd is an element in the 3GPP IoT eSIM system as described in SGP.31 and SGP.32.
-It interfaces between the eUICC on the one hand side, and the eIM (via HTTPS) on the other side.
-The implementation presented here can run on a regular linux PC or used as a library to add IPAd functionality to an IoT device that runs an RTOS.
+It interfaces between the eUICC on side, and the eIM (via HTTPS) on the other side.
+The implementation presented here can run on a regular Linux host.
+It can also be used as a library to add IPAd functionality to an IoT device that runs an RTOS.

 Interfaces